 Creatine for muscle strength

-Get your copy of Strength and Power Training: A guide for adults of all ages
+Get your copy of Strength and Power Training: A guide for older adults

 Studies attest that strength training, as well as aerobic exercise, can help you manage and sometimes prevent conditions as varied as heart disease, diabetes, arthritis, and osteoporosis.
 It can also protect vitality, make everyday tasks more manageable, and help you maintain a healthy weight.
 This report answers your strength training questions and helps you develop a program that's right for you.